Which is better: cycling or treadmill?

 What’s better for abs: treadmill or bike?

-It’s the same with spinning: standing up for those hill climbs engages the abdominals and strengthens the core.
+It’s the same with indoor cycling: standing up for those hill climbs engages the abdominals and strengthens the core.
 Adding sprints into your running routine or incorporating HIIT sessions on the treadmill will also help but neither cycling nor running alone will give you abs.

 Although, weight loss will make it easier for you to see your abs.